Project Depth in Oklahoma City

 Scope Includes

-- Interior strip-out and selective removal
+- Interior strip-out and selective removal with adjacent tenant protection in Bricktown, Midtown, and corridor renovation projects

-- Structural demolition planning
+- Structural demolition planning with Oklahoma Department of Environmental Quality abatement coordination

-- Utility disconnect and protection coordination
+- OG&E, AT&T, and Cox Communications utility disconnect and protection coordination

-- Debris haul-off and site preparation
+- Debris haul-off and site preparation for redevelopment or new construction in Oklahoma City commercial corridors

 Delivery Process

-- Assess hazards and sequence removal work
+- Assess hazards and sequence removal work with environmental assessment and abatement coordination

-- Coordinate utility shutdowns and notifications
+- Coordinate OG&E and city utility shutdowns and notifications before demolition begins

-- Execute demolition and debris management plan
+- Execute demolition and debris management plan with City of Oklahoma City right-of-way protection requirements

-- Deliver a clean, build-ready site
+- Deliver a clean, build-ready site with documented existing utility as-built and environmental clearance

 Where This Service Is Active